Qarmatians: Collapse

-Leadership under al-Isfahani lasted only 80 days before his execution, but it greatly weakened the credibility of Qarmatians within the Muslim community in general, and heralded the beginning of the end of their revolutionary movements.
+Al-Isfahani lasted as leader only 80 days before his execution but greatly weakened the credibility of Qarmatians within the Muslim community in general and heralded the beginning of the end of their revolutionary movements.

-After defeat by the Abbasids in 976, the Qarmatians began to look inwards and their status was reduced to that of a local power.
+After their defeat by the Abbasids in 976, the Qarmatians began to look inwards and their status was reduced to that of a local power.
 This had severe consequences for the Qarmatians' ability to extract tribute from the region; according to Arabist historian Curtis Larsen:

-In Bahrain and eastern Arabia the Qarmatian state was replaced by the Uyunid dynasty, while it is believed that by the middle of the eleventh century Qarmatian communities in Iraq, Iran, and Transoxiana had either been integrated by Fatimid proselytism, or had disintegrated.
+In Bahrain and eastern Arabia, the Qarmatian state was replaced by the Uyunid dynasty, and it is believed that by the mid-11th century, Qarmatian communities in Iraq, Iran, and Transoxiana had either been integrated by Fatimid proselytism or disintegrated.

-By the mid 10th century, persecution forced the Qarmatians to leave Egypt and Iraq, and move towards city of Multan in Pakistan.
-However, the prejudice against the Qarmatians did not dwindle, as Mahmud of Ghazni led an expedition against Multan's Qarmatian ruler Abdul Fateh Daud in 1005.
+By the mid-10th century, persecution forced the Qarmatians to leave what is now Egypt and Iraq and move to the city of Multan, now in Pakistan.
+However, prejudice against the Qarmatians did not dwindle, as Mahmud of Ghazni led an expedition against Multan's Qarmatian ruler Abdul Fateh Daud in 1005.
 The city was surrendered, and Fateh Daud was permitted to retain control over the city with the condition that he adhere to Sunnism.

-According to maritime historian Dionisius A. Agius, the Qarmatians finally disappeared in 1067 after they lost their fleet at Bahrain Island, and were expelled from Hasa near the Arabian coast by the chief of Banu, Murra ibn Amir.
+According to the maritime historian Dionisius A. Agius, the Qarmatians finally disappeared in 1067, after they lost their fleet at Bahrain Island and were expelled from Hasa near the Arabian coast by the chief of Banu Murra ibn Amir.